 Already have all of those in place?
 Let’s begin!

 First things first, you want to log into both your blogger account and your godaddy account.
 I’d recommend using different tabs for this.
+You can use Google Chrome, Mozilla Firefox, Edge or any other web browser that allows you open multiple tabs and allows you switch between them with ease.

 On the Godaddy account tab, place your cursor to your account name and click on Manage My Domains.

-Under My Domains option, click on the gear icon close to the domain you’d like to use for your blogger blog and click on Manage DNS
+Under My Domains option, click on the gear icon close to the domain you’d like to use for your blogger blog and click on Manage DNS.

 Look Under Records, click on the Add option